 If you’re not familiar what a “favicon” is, it’s the icon listed in the browser tab.
 Maxavenue’s favicon is… Instapage’s logo!
 While we admit, the brand exposure is great, but not what Maxavenue would want.
 Instapage customers can insert their own favicon by following the quick instructions here.

 Furthermore, when you scroll to the bottom of the page, the copyright information is… Instapage!
 Why wouldn’t Maxavenue replace us with their company name?

 Both of these may sound like we’re nitpicking, but it’s the little details that can create uncertainty with prospects.
 This goes back to the “message matching” and something you can’t afford to miss.

-Businesses, realtors, and home sellers can all benefit from using a real estate landing page.
+Businesses, realtors, and home sellers can all benefit from using real estate landing pages.
 And the best part is, with Instapage it will only take you a few minutes to get it live on the web.

-You don’t need loads of time, money, or technical experience to build your real estate landing page either.
-Instapage integrates with a lot of the most commonly-used marketing software on the Internet — like WordPress (for websites), MailChimp and Constant Contact (for email marketing), Salesforce (for customer relationship management) and Google Analytics (for web analytics).
+You don’t need loads of time, money, or technical experience to build your real estate landing pages either.
+Instapage integrates with a lot of the most commonly-used marketing software on the internet — like WordPress (for websites), MailChimp and Constant Contact (for email marketing), Salesforce (for customer relationship management) and Google Analytics (for web analytics).

 Take a few minutes to see why it’s the simplest and most powerful landing page tool available.
 Sign up for an Instapage Enterprise demo today.

 See the Instapage Enterprise Plan in Action.